 When you get an idea, instead of falling in love with it instantly, hate it.
 Ask yourself, “WTF?
 Are you out of your senses?”
 And then answer yourself as to why you think the idea will work or not work.
 Be a devil’s advocate for your own idea and have a long internal debate with yourself – one side of you opposing the idea and citing reasons for the same, and the other side defending the idea with valid reasons and accepting the criticism where applicable.

-2. Encourage people to criticise it
+2. Validate startup idea by encourage people to criticize it

 I remember in a James Hadley Chase novel I’d read many years back.
 The man chalks out a detailed plan to murder his wife that includes a perfect alibi for himself and his accomplice.
 He then presents the plan to his accomplice (his wife’s secretary) and says categorically,